Thorin711/EDRC-RAG-Tool-2/README.md

 The primary goal of this project is to provide an intelligent search interface for a corpus of research documents.
 Instead of simple keyword matching, it uses semantic search to find the most relevant document passages and an LLM to generate a summarized answer based on the retrieved information, complete with citations.

 **Key Features:**
-- **End-to-End Pipeline:** Scripts to process raw PDFs into a structured vector database.
+- **Interactive Data Pipeline:** A Streamlit app (`pdf_to_md.py`) for processing PDFs, reviewing extracted text, and uploading to a vector database.
 - **Semantic Search:** Utilizes sentence embeddings to find conceptually related text.
 - **AI-Powered Summarization:** Generates a concise, cited summary of the findings.
-- **Interactive UI:** A user-friendly Streamlit web app to ask questions and explore results.
+- **Web-Based UI:** A user-friendly Streamlit web app (`app.py`) to ask questions and explore results.
-- **Modular and Extensible:** The data pipeline and app are separated for easier maintenance and extension.

-## Data Processing Pipeline

-The data processing pipeline converts raw research papers (ideally in PDF format) into a Chroma vector database.
-This is a multi-step process:

-1.  **PDF to TEI XML (`simple_process_pdfs.py`):**
+- **Metadata Management:** An admin panel (`admin.py`) to find and batch-update document metadata.

+## System Architecture

+The system is built around three core Streamlit applications that interact with a Qdrant Cloud vector database.

+1.  **`pdf_to_md.py` (PDF Uploader & Processor):**
+    -   Users upload PDF documents through the Streamlit interface.
-    -   Uses the [GROBID](https://github.com/kermitt2/grobid) service to parse PDFs.
+    -   The app calls a remote **GROBID** service to parse the PDF and extract structured XML.
-    -   GROBID extracts structured text and metadata (title, authors, abstract, sections) and outputs it as a TEI XML file.
-This is crucial for preserving the document's structure.

-2.  **TEI XML to Markdown (`xml_to_md.py`):**
-    -   The script converts the TEI XML files into clean Markdown files.
-    -   It extracts metadata (title, authors, year, DOI) and places it into a YAML front matter block.
-    -   The main content is converted to Markdown, with section headings preserved.
-Unnecessary sections like "References" and "Acknowledgements" are removed.
+    -   The XML is converted to Markdown, and metadata (title, authors, etc.) is extracted.

-3.  **Markdown to Vector Database (`create_vectordb.py`):**
-    -   Loads the Markdown files, including their front matter metadata.
-    -   Splits the documents into smaller chunks based on their Markdown headers.
-This keeps related paragraphs together under their original section headings.
-    -   Uses a Hugging Face embedding model (`BAAI/bge-large-en-v1.5`) to generate a vector representation for each text chunk.
+    -   The user can review and edit the extracted text and metadata directly in the app.
+    -   Upon confirmation, the app splits the document into chunks and uploads them to a specified **Qdrant** collection.

+2.  **`app.py` (Main Search Application):**
+    -   The primary interface for end-users.
+    -   Connects to the Qdrant database to perform semantic search.
+    -   Allows users to select different collections (e.g., "Full Database", "Journal Articles Only").
+    -   Features AI-powered query enhancement and result summarization using OpenAI models.
+    -   Displays search results with metadata, content snippets, and links to the source.

+3.  **`admin.py` (Metadata Admin Panel):**
+    -   A utility for database maintenance.
+    -   Allows an administrator to search for documents by title.
-    -   Stores these chunks and their embeddings in a persistent Chroma vector database.
+    -   Retrieves all chunks associated with a title and allows for batch updates of their shared metadata (e.g., correcting a typo in the title, adding a DOI).

 ## Setup and Installation

 ### Prerequisites

 -   **Python 3.8+**
--   **GROBID:** You must have a running GROBID instance.
-The easiest way to set one up is using Docker:
-    ```bash
-    docker pull lfoppiano/grobid:0.8.0
-    docker run -t --rm --init -p 8070:8070 lfoppiano/grobid:0.8.0
-    ```
-    The GROBID service will be available at `http://localhost:8070`.
+-   **GROBID:** The data processing app is configured to use a remote GROBID server.
+The default is a free Hugging Face Space (`https://thorin711-edrc-grobid.hf.space/api/processFulltextDocument`), but you can substitute your own.

--   **OpenAI API Key:** For the AI-enhanced search and summarization features, you need an OpenAI API key.
+-   **OpenAI API Key:** For the AI-enhanced search and summarization features.
+-   **Qdrant API Key:** To connect to your Qdrant Cloud database.

 ### Installation Steps